jbodah/forky/README.md

 # Forky

-a library for simple parallel tasks
+A library for simple parallel tasks

 ## Installation